Arundinaria reed is a clumping bamboo plant. It can outcompete native plants and make nesting difficult for birds.

-Arundinaria reed prefers semi-tropical or warmer temperate climates.
-It can tolerate part-shade through to full sun.
+Arundinaria reed grows best in semi-tropical or warm temperate climates.
+It can tolerate partial shade and full sun.
+It could become a weed:

-Green PS (2014) Arundinaria spp.in PlantNET - The Plant Information Network System of The Royal Botanic Gardens and Domain Trust, Sydney, Australia.
-Available at http://plantnet.rbgsyd.nsw.gov.au
+PlantNET - The Plant Information Network System of The Royal Botanic Gardens and Domain Trust, Sydney, Australia.
+Retrieved 16 June 2025 from: https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=in&name=Arundinaria~simonii+f.~variegata

 Zhu, Zheng-de; De-zhu, Li; Stapleton, Chris (2007), "Arundinaria", in Wu, Z. Y.; Raven, P.H.; Hong, D.Y., Flora of China 22, Beijing: Science Press; St. Louis: Missouri Botanical Garden Press.
 Available athttp://www.efloras.org/florataxon.aspx?flora_id=2&taxon_id=102740